dxw/dxw-security-wp-plugin/readme.txt

 == Changelog ==
 = 0.3.0 =
 * Rebranded as MongooseWP
+* Under-the-hood changes to error handling
 * Add functionality to subscribe to security alerts about installed plugins (Not yet live)

-= 0.2.9 =
-* TODO!!!
-* Under-the-hood changes to error handling

 = 0.2.8 =
 * The plugin now uses version 2 of the api.
 Mostly this involves under-the-hood changes